-The list of publications must only include research that has been published or accepted for publication.
-As an applicant, it is optional whether to submit a full or a selective publication list.
-In addition, the application must include a CV and list of publications (max 2 pages in total per person) for all named participants and collaborators.
-However, this does not apply to embedded PhD students and postdocs, who may attach a full publication list in addition to a 1-page CV, see section 5.3.2.2.
+The list of publications must only include work that has been published or accepted for publication.
+For the applicant as well as embedded PhD students or postdocs, it is optional whether to submit a full or a selective publication list.
+For other named participants and collaborators, a CV and list of publications of max 2 pages in total per person must be included.